-The flood hazard mapping compares modeled local peak water levels throughout the Delta (for each of the likelihood levels described above) to adjacent levee crest or land surface elevations and projects floodwaters landward.
+The flood hazard mapping compares modeled local peak water levels throughout the Delta (for each of the likelihood levels described above) to adjacent levee crest or land surface elevations and projects floodwaters extending landward to cover areas at the elevation of the overtopping water levels.
 Topography is represented using Delta-wide elevation data gathered in 2017 and released in 2019 by USGS and DWR.
 The Delta Adapts team conducted extensive stakeholder review with Delta levee engineers and local city and county staff familiar with recent and ongoing levee improvement projects to ensure the levee dataset accurately represents conditions on the ground.
 Levee elevations used for future conditions flood hazard assessments (2030, 2050, and 2085) do not include potential future subsidence, slumping, failure, or degradation of levees nor do they include potential future investments that could improve levee crest elevations or stability.
+While it is reasonable to assume that the State and reclamation districts will continue to invest in Delta levees, assumptions of future policy and investment decisions was not consistent with our study approach for the CCVA and will be explored in the adaptation strategy phase.

-The flood hazard maps identify islands and tracts that are exposed to flooding by overtopping of levees for each future planning horizon.
+The flood hazard maps identify islands and tracts that are at risk of flooding by overtopping of levees for each future planning horizon as shown in Figures 4-1 through 4-4.
 Other modes of levee failure such as seepage, stability, or seismic failure are not evaluated; thus, the likelihood of flooding shown in these maps may under-estimate the likelihood of levee failure across all failure modes.
+The maps are not floodplain maps in the traditional sense and do not show the floodplain of a single event.
+Instead the maps show a likelihood of flooding based off the analysis of hundreds of thousands of unique events.
 Changes to local water levels and flood risk caused by unreclaimed island flooding (i.e., islands that flood and permanently become open water) are also not considered in these maps.
 Unreclaimed islands could lower flood water levels in adjacent channels by providing additional storage but could also increase flood risk by creating open water conditions that increase wind wave and other erosive processes.
-The flood hazard modeling also does not account for overbank flows and floodplain storage that may be especially important along the San Joaquin River as it enters the

-Delta.
-Additional information about the flood hazard scenarios and flood hazard mapping processes can be found in the Flood Hazard Analysis Technical Memorandum.
+The flood hazard modeling also does not account for overbank flows and floodplain storage that may be especially important along the San Joaquin River as it enters the Delta.
+Additional information about the flood hazard scenarios and flood hazard mapping processes can be found in the Flood Hazard Assessment Technical Memorandum.

 Figure 4-1.
-Flood hazard map for Existing Conditions
+Flood Hazard Map for Existing Conditions

 Figure 4-2.
-Flood hazard map for 2030 Conditions
+Flood Hazard Map for 2030 Conditions

 Figure 4-3.
-Flood hazard map for 2050 Conditions
+Flood Hazard Map for 2050 Conditions

 Figure 4-4.
-Flood hazard map for 2085 Conditions
+Flood Hazard Map for 2085 Conditions